 Harden Your Defenses

 There is, fortunately, a simple and straightforward method of defending yourself (short of disconnecting permanently from the Internet and moving to an electricity-free commune).
 The method is known as a "firewall", and comes in two varieties — hardware and software.
 Similar to a building's firewall — designed to keep a raging fire out of parts of the building as long as possible — a computer firewall is intended to keep attackers out of networks and individual computers.
 The specific methods utilized by computer firewalls to achieve this, can be technically complicated.
-So we won't go into the details.
+So I won't go into the details.
 What is most critical is that firewalls work, and everyone connected to the Internet should use one — regardless of whether they are using broadband or narrowband.

 Hardware firewalls are usually found in routers, which are fairly small devices used for routing traffic within a network, including a simple home network that you might set up for allowing everyone in your household to share the same Internet connection.
 A router acts much like a traffic cop (but without the speeding tickets), sending Internet requests from all of your home computers out through the same Internet connection, and then directing the responses from the Internet back to the appropriate computer in your home network.

 There are numerous manufacturers of firewall-strengthened routers, including Belkin and Linksys (now owned by Cisco Systems).
 A router is either wired or wireless, and is usually not too difficult to set up.
 Once your router is plugged in properly, you can log into it from any Web browser, and then modify the router's settings, including its access password (highly recommended).